Luis Herrera Campins: Later life

-By the time Herrera's term ended, the economy was in meltdown, poverty and hardship were widespread and the voters turned on the ruling Christian Democrats, ejecting the party from office in the elections of December 1983.
-After the end of his presidency, Herrera remained influential in the Copei party, becoming its president in 1995.
+By the time Herrera's term ended, the economy was in meltdown, poverty and hardship were widespread and the voters turned on the ruling Copei, ejecting the party from office in the elections of December 1983.

 In 2001, Herrera made headlines when gunmen stole his car.
 Afterwards, he could be seen on foot wearing old clothes and carrying his own groceries.
 He underwent a series of surgeries for an abdominal aneurysm that led to a kidney infection and other complications.
 Herrera died on 9 November 2007 in Caracas at the age of 82, having already retired from Venezuelan politics.
 He suffered from Alzheimer's disease at the time of his death.
-He was survived by his wife Betty Urdaneta and three sons.